-With our infrastructure monitoring, metrics are sent to the Agent, which then forwards them to Datadog.
-Similarly, tracing metrics are also sent to the Agent: the application code instrumentation flushes to the Agent every 1 s (see here for the Python client for instance) and the Agent flushes to the Datadog API every 10s.
+With Datadog’s infrastructure monitoring, metrics are sent to the Agent, which then forwards them to Datadog.
+Similarly, tracing metrics are also sent to the Agent: the application code instrumentation flushes to the Agent every second (see here for the Python client for instance) and the Agent flushes to the Datadog API every 10 seconds.

 To start tracing your application:

-On macOS, install and run the Trace Agent in addition to the Datadog Agent.
-See the macOS Trace Agent documentation for more information.
+Install the Datadog Agent: Install and configure the latest Datadog Agent.
+(On macOS, install and run the Trace Agent in addition to the Datadog Agent.
+See the macOS Trace Agent documentation for more information).

 Configure your environment: